-- 1. Sending SPAM.
+- 1. Abuse of email.
 Sending unsolicited email messages, including the sending of "junk mail" or other advertising material to individuals who did not specifically request such material. - 2.
 Harassment.
-Any form of harassment via email, telephone, text messages, instant messenger, or other messaging systems. - 3.
-Email Spoofing/Forging.
-Creation of email messages with a forged sender address. - 4.
+Any form of harassment via email, telephone, text messages, instant messenger, or other messaging systems. - Email Spoofing/Forging.
+Creation of email messages with any attempt to misrepresent the purported sender. - 4.
 Distributing Chain Emails.
-Creating or forwarding "chain letters", "Ponzi", or other "pyramid" schemes of any type.
+Creating or forwarding "chain letters", "Ponzi", or other "pyramid" schemes of any type, or soliciting action on behalf of recipients for non-FSU business purposes.